OpenAstroTech/OpenAstroTracker-Addons/AutoPA/Software/README.txt

 -"pip install -r requirements.txt"

 To run:
--Open Sharpcap first
+-Open Sharpcap first.
+It is important Sharpcap is opened prior to running the script.
 -Run "python ./sharpcap_autopa_vX.X.py" from PowerShell -Start polar alignment routine in Sharpcap.
-Once a solution is calculated by Sharpcap, the mount should start adjusting on it's own until aligned within 1 arcmin.
+Once a solution is calculated by Sharpcap, the mount should start adjusting automatically until aligned within 1 arcmin.